10 Best 7th Round Picks Since 2005

 The Ottawa Senators have landed some of the best players in their history in the later rounds of the draft, and Ryan Dzingel is a part of that list.
 After playing 30 games in his rookie season in 2015-16, he cemented himself on the roster in 2016-17 and didn’t look back.

 His next three seasons saw him improve on his point total, putting up a career-high 56 points in 78 games in 2018-19.
 This was split between the Senators and the Columbus Blue Jackets.
-Unfortunately, since that season his career has taken a turn for the worse.
-Bouncing between the Carolina Hurricanes, Arizona Coyotes, Senators (again) and Sharks, he has only 21 goals and 50 points in 136 games spread over three seasons.
+Unfortunately, since that season, his career took a turn for the worse.
+Bouncing between the Carolina Hurricanes, Arizona Coyotes, Senators (again) and Sharks, he only had 21 goals and 50 points in 136 games spread over three seasons.
 He spent the 2022-23 season in the American Hockey League (AHL) with the Chicago Wolves where he had 11 points in 22 games.

 Nevertheless, in his 404 games, Dzingel scored 87 goals and added 101 assists for 188 points.
-He’s 31 years old, so rising up this list seems unlikely at this point, especially as younger players look to make an impression in the coming years, but for now, he’s still one of the best seventh-round selections since 2005.
+He’s 32 years old and hasn’t played in the NHL in two seasons, so rising up this list seems unlikely at this point, especially as younger players look to make an impression in the coming years, but for now, he’s still one of the best seventh-round selections since 2005.

 7. Jason Demers, San Jose Sharks, 186th (2008)